 ✘ Back and base may separate when carrying

-If we were on the market for a travel car seat for a 4 year old, the Graco Tranzitions would get some serious consideration.
-The price tag is extremely reasonable (and may be cheaper at Walmart) for what you get and it would be a great seat to use both at home at on the go.
-The best part?
-You’ll never have to buy another car seat again (unless you want to, that is).
+If we were on the market for a travel car seat for a 4 year old, the Graco Tranzitions 3-in-1 harness booster car seat would get some serious consideration.
+The price tag is extremely reasonable for what you get and it would be a great seat to use both at home at on the go (it may be even cheaper at Walmart) .

 Cosco Finale DX review

 ✔ Lasts from age 3 to ~age 5-6